r1tch/udpirsend/README.md

-# loxir - UDP-Controlled LIRC Client
+# udpirsend - UDP-Controlled LIRC IR Sender

 ## Introduction

-**loxir** enables UDP remote control of any LIRC server.
+**udpirsend** enables UDP remote control of any LIRC sender.

-The name originates from the fact that it was designed to be used with Loxone (http://www.loxone.com) home automation, that has the capability of sending simple UDP packets holding arbitrary data.
+It was designed to be used with Loxone (http://www.loxone.com) home automation, which has the capability of sending simple UDP packets holding arbitrary data.

 ## Installation